ihounie/urban-sound-tagging-baseline/README.md

 * `run_kim.sh` Trains kim's model on MAVD
 * `run_rf.sh` Trains random forests on MAVD
-* `run_le.sh` Trains random forests with label embeddings on MAVD All evaluate on MAVD.
+* `run_le.sh` Trains random forests with label embeddings on MAVD

+All systems are evaluated on MAVD.

-Results are printed on the command line and uploaded to
+Results are printed on the command line and uploaded to [comet](https://www.comet.ml/mosmo/baseline).

+### Dataset Stats:
+The folder `data_generation` contains two python scripts to plot dataset class statistics:
+* `sonyc-ust-statss.py` (TO-DO: fix typo) can be used to extract info from sonyc format datasets
+* `mavd_stats.py` can be used to extract info from MAVD

+Plots are stored on `figures`.

 ## Baseline Description